buxtronix/phev2mqtt/README.md

 After that the connection and WiFi network interface are managed by NetworkManager.
 It will reconnect automatically when the connection is lost, even for a long period of time.

-Note that the connection quality heavily depends on the distance between the vechicle and your RPi, type of walls in between, etc.
+Note that the connection quality heavily depends on the distance between the vehicle and your RPi, type of walls in between, etc.
 In case the distance is short, the NetworkManager setup is stable, and the restart WiFi functionality is not needed.